mikecornflake/uBee512Launcher/README.md

 	  + Alternatively, use the Definition Explorer (Bee icon) to select preferred model
     + Use the Disk Explorer to find some dsk files.
 Select a bootable DSK, and click "Add DSK to A"
     + Click "Launch"
-+ "System Macros" renamed to "System Definitions" to be more consistent with **uBee512** README.
++ "System Macros" renamed to "System Definitions" (or more simply "Definitions" in places) to be more consistent with **uBee512** README
 + Re-worked Disk Format selection - I hadn't realised **uBee512** was so good at detecting Disk Format, so by default I now let **uBee512** do the work.
 User can still override...
 + About box added - dynamically loads uBee512 License and Readme, so requires the folder being set up in Settings to work
 + Settings and Debug now saved in local user config directory (%LOCALAPPDATA%\uBee512Launcher or ~/.config/uBee512Launcher) - resolves issues on macOS

 ### Whats new (Trunk)
 + Next release will be a big one:
-  + Framework for core functionality now in, and checks/options for Disk based models mostly complete.
+  + Framework for core functionality now in, and checks/options for Disk based models mostly complete
-  + Virtually nothing for ROM based models implemented.
-Framework shouldn't need much tweaking to accomodate (famous last words).
+  + Virtually nothing for ROM based models implemented (and won't until 0.6beta release)
+    + Framework shouldn't need much tweaking to accomodate (famous last words)
   + Sigh, actual functionality implies bugs.
+Keep your eyes open, and please report...
-+ Framework for Validators added (See section on Validation Rules below).
++ Framework for Validators added (See section on Validation Rules below)
   + Disk Alias Validator added (finished)
   + Installation Validator added (charrom.bin/rom1.bin checks.
 Settings & Alias file checks.
 Not sure what else to check, but this got me thinking about adding Installation Aids)
   + Definition Validator refined (Decent checks on SRAM, Disks, Tapes.
-NOTHING on ROMs, PAKs, HDDs or IDEs.)
+NOTHING on ROMs, PAKs, HDDs or IDEs)
   + Microbee Model Validator added (Only checks default boot disks for Disk Models.
 No checks for boot ROMs for IC models)
 + Added "Disk Alias" dialog (Add/Delete Alias, Edit Alias name.
 Assign disk/clear assignment for Alias.
 Display validator checks)
 + Integrate "disks.alias" updates into Disk Explorer (Assign disk to existing Alias, Clear existing Alias)
 + Add Display options (monitor, opengl/sdl)
 + UI has again been reworked several times.
   + Changed Disk A/B/C selection in main form:
-    + Can use dialog to select a file/folder from the filesystem,
+    + Can use dialog to select a file/folder from the filesystem
-    + or choose a valid disk alias from the dropdown.
+    + or choose a valid disk alias from the dropdown
-  + Issues found by Validators now being displayed in assorted locations across UI.
+  + Issues found by Validators now being displayed in assorted locations across UI
   + Now displaying Issues using HTML

 ## Notes on implementation